-The participating Deputy PMs, and representatives of ministries, agencies and localities shared the views on the drastic, close instruction and the flexible, effective management of the Government and the PM in the past that has led to positive changes in the socio-economic situation despite a range of difficulties and challenges.
+The participating Deputy PMs, and representatives of ministries, agencies and localities shared the view on the drastic, close instruction and the flexible, effective management of the Government and the PM over the past time, leading to positive changes in the socio-economic situation despite a range of difficulties and challenges.

 They also pointed to the huge growth pressure in the remaining months of this year, saying the growth rate must be higher than that recorded in the previous period.

-To that end, they raised proposals regarding the implementation of large investment and construction projects, credit and tax policies, work permit and visa issues, and wages, among others.
+To that end, they raised proposals regarding the implementation of big investment and construction projects, credit and tax policies, work permit and visa, and wage, among others.
+VNS